OpenRailAssociation/technical-committee/incubation_process.md

 The project is candidate.
 The foundation proceeds to compliance, business and technical evaluation.

 ### Compliance evaluation:
--	The project provides all the documents (CoC, governance, License, …)
+-	The project provides all the documents (IP, CoC, License, …)
 -	The TC check that the project is compliant with the ORF rules.

 ### Business evaluation